-We appreciate that dental implants are a significant investment and it is likely that you will have many questions for our clinicians.
+We appreciate that dental implants are a significant investment, and it is likely that you will have many questions for our clinicians.
 We have brought together on this page some of the most frequently asked questions we receive in an effort to address some of the concerns that you may have.
-If you query is not addressed below, please contact us and we would be happy to answer any questions you may have.
+If your query is not addressed below, please contact us, and we would be happy to answer any questions you may have.

-At Norfolk Dental Specialists we typically allow 45 minutes for the initial consultation appointment, although it can occasionally be shorter, depending on the patient’s dentist referral.
+At Norfolk Dental Specialists we typically allow 45 minutes for the initial assessment appointment, although it can occasionally be shorter, depending on the patient’s dentist referral.

 This comprises an initial interview to establish what the patient’s dental concerns are and what they would like to achieve.
 Next comes a thorough assessment of the health of the patient’s teeth, gums and mouth.
 Sometimes we take x-rays, and occasionally further tests may be required.
 From this we’ll discuss the findings with the patient, and provide a fee estimate for a treatment plan.